Fraud Blocker

 9. Visit the Ethnographic Museum

-The Ethnographic Museum In Tetouan
+The Ethnographic Museum in Tetouan

 The Ethnographic Museum in Tetouan, close to Dar Sanaa, occupies a 19th-century fortress built for Sultan Moulay Abderrahman.
 This museum dives into Tetouan’s rich cultural and historical heritage, showcasing a diverse collection that includes traditional costumes, jewelry, embroidery, musical instruments, weapons, and furniture, all set up in rooms that mimic traditional Tetouani homes.
 Additionally, visitors can try authentic local dishes in the museum’s kitchen.
 One of the museum’s highlights is the Trousseau Room, which displays a variety of items related to Tetouani wedding traditions, such as marriage chests, bridal linens, and ceremonial outfits.